opnsense/docs/source/manual/opnsense_tools.rst

 # opnsense-patch 63cfe0a

-If it doesn't fix your issue of make it even worse, you can just reapply the command to revert it.
+If it doesn't fix your issue or makes it even worse, you can just reapply the command to revert it.

 Example 2: